inside.ewu.edu

 Further development of principles underlying molecular symmetry, group theory and quantum chemistry, with applications to molecular orbitals and molecular spectroscopy.
 Introduction to semi-empirical calculations of electronic properties of molecules and analysis of spectroscopic data.

-This course includes a detailed investigation of current topics in forensic chemistry and forensic science.
-Topics will include courtroom testimony, laboratory accreditation, and analyst certification.
-Laboratory work is included.
+Includes a detailed investigation of current topics in forensic chemistry and forensic science.
+Topics include courtroom testimony, laboratory accreditation, and analyst certification.
+Companion course to CHEM 445L.

-This course includes a detailed examination of the techniques of forensic chemistry including organic, inorganic, and instrumental analysis.
+Includes a detailed examination of the techniques of forensic chemistry including organic, inorganic, and instrumental analysis.
 Topics include gunshot residue, drugs and toxicology, paint, arson and explosives, and biochemical methods such as electrophoresis.
-Advanced topics in crime scene procedures, chain-of-custody, and quality assurance, will be discussed.
-Laboratory work is included.
+Advanced topics in crime scene procedures, chain-of-custody, and quality assurance, are discussed.
+Companion course to CHEM 450L.

 CHEM 465.
 ADVANCED ORGANIC CHEMISTRY.
 2 Credits.